 A ‘swoopier’ design

-Not many details can be gathered from the spy pictures of the car testing but we can expect it to be sportier with new design signatures.
-At the front, expect an evolved version of the grille from the I-Pace along with an all-LED light setup and flush door handles that pop-out when needed.
-From the earlier teaser, we already know that there will be a LED strip that runs the width of the car connecting the tail lights.
+Not many details can be gathered from the spy pictures of the densely camouflaged test prototypes but expect it to become sportier with new design signatures.
+At the front, we hope to see an evolved version of the grille from the I-Pace along with an all-LED light setup and flush door handles that pop-out when needed.
+From the official teaser (display image), we know that there will be a LED strip that runs the width of the car connecting the tail lights.
 The roofline swoops towards the boot in a more pronounced fashion and will help in maximizing boot space.
-Jaguar could hone the current XJ’s design for more elegance without overdetailing any aspect of the car.
+Jaguar could hone the current Jaguar XJ’s design for more elegance without overdetailing any aspect of the car.

 Shrewd attention to detail